Texas FMLA Attorneys

 Recent FMLA Ruling

 The U.S. Department of Labor’s Wage and Hour Division announced in February 2015 a Final Rule to revise the definition of spouse under FMLA.
 The Final Rule amends the definition of spouse so that eligible employees in legal same-sex marriages will have FMLA eligibility, regardless of where they live.

 Our Clients Tell Us

 Click on this link to read some of the many client testimonials that people have sent to thank our employee rights attorneys for getting them back on track.
 Kilgore & Kilgore can do the same for you.

 Kilgore & Kilgore is especially sensitive to the need for cost control during the provision of legal services.
 We employ a variety of flexible fee techniques.
 Some of these strategies include flat rate fees, contingency fees, reverse contingency fees and modified hourly rates.
 We can adapt and share with our clients the financial costs of legal actions that achieve the justice and fairness that the legal industry was established to bring.

 Reach Out to Us

 Our FMLA attorneys are committed to helping defend FMLA eligibility.
 To learn more about our FMLA practice or to schedule an appointment to discuss matters in confidence with one of our Dallas FMLA attorneys, contact us today.
-We offer a free 15-minute consultation to help you understand your situation from a legal perspective and whether or how to proceed with an action.
+We offer a free review of the facts of your case to help you understand your situation from a legal perspective and whether or how to proceed with an action.